ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 |`scan-artifact` 		| `com.ibm.cloud.image_vulnerability_scan`|
 |`release` 		| NA |
 |`finish` 		| `com.ibm.pipeline_logs`, `com.ibm.pipeline_run_data` |
-{: caption="Table 2.
-Continuous integration stages and associated evidences" caption-side="top"}
+{: caption="Continuous integration stages and associated evidences" caption-side="top"}

 For more information about how to collect evidences within the customizable user stages by using the `collect-evidence` script, see [collect-evidence script](/docs/devsecops?topic=devsecops-devsecops-collect-evidence).